Water slide: Longest

-The world's longest water slide was a temporary installation in Waimauku, New Zealand, in February 2013.
-Constructed with a length of 650 m, of which 550 m functioned properly.
-Its creators claimed the previous record holder had a length of ~350 m.
-The slide was to be moved to Action Park in Vernon, New Jersey.

 The "Waterslide" at Buena Vista Lodge in Costa Rica is a 400 m long water slide where the rider sits directly on the slide, with an inner-tube around their upper body for safety.

-The longest multi-person water-coaster (see below) is the 1763 foot long Mammoth at Holiday World in Santa Claus, Indiana.
+The longest multi-person water-coaster (see below) is the 1763 ft long Mammoth at Holiday World in Santa Claus, Indiana.

-The current longest water slide, "The Longest", is a permanent single-passenger tube waterslide located in Penang, Malaysia at the ESCAPE family theme park.
+The current longest water slide, "The Longest", is a permanent single-passenger tube waterslide located in Penang, Malaysia, at the ESCAPE family theme park.
 Visitors access the attraction via a cable car system and ride down the slide for approximately 4 minutes whilst navigating through 1111 m of scenic jungle.

+Until 2019, the world's longest water slide was a temporary installation in Waimauku, New Zealand, in February 2013, which was constructed with a length of 650 m, of which 550 m functioned properly.
+Its creators claimed the previous record holder had a length of ~350 m.
+The slide was moved to Action Park in Vernon, New Jersey in 2015.